eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/Data_Logistics_Pipeline.rst

 DAG Definition: HTTP-based transfer
 -----------------------------------

 The stage-in of the data in Pillar I is fairly straightforward.
-The source of the data is B2DROP repository that provides HTTP access.
+The source of the data is a B2DROP repository that provides HTTP access.
 The destination is an HPC system accessed via SSH.

 ::